Travis County STAR Flight: Death of Kristin McClain

 On the evening of April 27, 2015, STAR Flight was conducting a hoist rescue of an injured hiker in the Barton Creek Greenbelt.
 Kristin Elizabeth McClain, the flight nurse and rescuer on the mission, was being lifted to the aircraft with the patient when she fell from the hoist.
 She died at the scene from injuries sustained in the fall.

 The final report by the National Transportation Safety Board concluded that there had been no equipment failures, and that the McClain was not properly fastened to the hoist.

 In the immediate aftermath of the incident, STAR Flight temporarily suspended operations.
 Following the NTSB investigation and report, the organization implemented additional safety checks by fellow crew members, as well as checks by first responders on the ground when feasible.

 At Dell Children's Medical Center, a memorial plaque was unveiled at the helipad, which was named in McClain's honor.
 In 2019, four years after McClain's death, the STAR Flight hangar and base of operations in east Austin was named the Kristin E. McClain Building.

 McClain's death was STAR Flight's first work fatality in its 30 years of operation.

 2015-Present

 On May 21, 2017, Brackenridge Hospital was closed, with all hospital operations moved to the new Dell Seton Medical Center at the University of Texas.
 STAR Flight was included in this transfer, with one aircraft now based at the new hospital and one aircraft still based at Dell Children's Medical Center.

 In October 2017, Travis County awarded a contract to AgustaWestland Philadelphia Corporation to replace the existing fleet with three AW169s.

 Airbus Helicopters, which lost the bid for the new fleet, filed a protest with Travis County which rejected it.
 Airbus filed an appeal with the County Commissioners Court, which rejected the appeal at a hearing in February 2018.

 The AW169s were delivered by June 2019 and entered operational service two months later.

+As of January 2026, Travis County was seeking to replace each AW169 with a Bell 412EPX, citing high maintenance burden associated with the Leonardo aircraft.
+The new fleet replacement is expected to cost $60 million.